isc-projects/kea/doc/guide/dhcp4-srv.rst

 Currently there are two option spaces defined for the DHCPv4 daemon:
 "dhcp4" (for the top-level DHCPv4 options) and "vendor-encapsulated-options-space", which is empty by default but in which options can be defined.
-Such options will be carried in the Vendor-Specific Information option (code 43).
-The following examples show how to define an option "foo" in that space that has a code 1, and that comprises an IPv4 address, an unsigned 16-bit integer, and a string.
+Those options are carried in the Vendor-Specific Information option (code 43).
+The following examples show how to define an option "foo" with code 1 that comprises an IPv4 address, an unsigned 16-bit integer, and a string.
 The "foo" option is conveyed in a Vendor-Specific Information option.